ansys/scade-git/doc/source/merge-tools/etp.rst

 Any conflicts are reported at the end of the file for manual analysis and resolution.
 This is most useful when models are versioned in a configuration management tool such as `Git`_.

-To minimize conflicts, the algorithm is aware of Identifiers and semantic properties, such as the uniqueness of configuration names or file paths.
+To minimize conflicts, the algorithm is aware of identifiers and semantic properties, such as the uniqueness of configuration names or file paths.

-Conflict Resolution
+Conflict resolution
 -------------------
 Conflicts are *always* resolved using current branch changes.
 Each conflict is also reported at the end of the file, after the XML tree, and includes the following information:

 * Context: ``tag``, ``id`` or ``name`` of the object.
-For clarity, this context includes the context of the owner for properties.
+For clarity, this context includes the context of the owner for properties
-* Local attribute values.
+* Local attribute values
-* Remote attribute values.
+* Remote attribute values

 Each report must be manually analyzed.
 If remote changes are to be kept, the report includes enough information to manually apply these changes in the file.
 Then, deleting the conflict report block marks the conflict as resolved.

-Conflict Reporting Pattern
+Conflict reporting pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. code::